Office of the Inspector General

 - Prison Rape Elimination Act (PREA)

-IGO Investigators handle a variety of crimes to include homicides, serious assaults, possession and introduction of contraband, escapes and more.
-IGO investigators have also worked undercover on numerous cases including murders for hire and sale of narcotics.
+OIG Investigators handle a variety of crimes to include homicides, serious assaults, possession and introduction of contraband, escapes and more.
+OIG investigators also work undercover operations.

 Drug Eradication Efforts

-The IGO team takes a pro-active approach to the eradication of illicit drugs.
-The IGO, in cooperation with outside law enforcement, conducts overt and covert investigations to identify and prosecute offenders.
-Internally, the IGO conducts large scale operations and surveillances utilizing K-9's, electronic and ION scan technology to interdict drugs.
+The OIG team takes a pro-active approach to the eradication of illicit drugs.
+The OIG, in cooperation with outside law enforcement, conducts overt and covert investigations to identify and prosecute offenders and those who attempt to introduce drugs.
+Internally, the OIG conducts large scale operations and surveillances utilizing K-9's and electronic technology to interdict drugs.